George II Silver Mug by Paul de Lamerie

 Maker: Paul de Lamerie

-An excellent antique sterling silver tankard by this important and sought after Huguenot silversmith.
-With the plain style typical of...
+An excellent quality antique silver tankard by the important and sought after Huguenot silversmith Paul de Lamerie.
+Small size and...

 Maker: Paul de Lamerie